cockroachdb/docs/v20.2/demo-replication-and-rebalancing.md

 ## Step 3.
 Create a SQL user

-You'll use a non-`root` user for running a client workload and accessing the Admin UI.
+You'll use a non-`root` user for running a client workload and accessing the DB Console.

 1. In the same terminal, as the `root` user, open the [built-in SQL shell](cockroach-sql.html) against any node: